 Drop rounded tablespoons of the batter onto the prepared baking sheets.
 Bake for 10 to 12 minutes, or until the cookies are very slightly golden.

 Remove from the oven; cool on the baking sheets for 5 minutes before transferring them to wire racks to cool completely.

-When the cookies are completely cool, drizzle with melted semi-sweet chocolate and add candy sprinkles (if desired).
+To decorate: When the cookies are completely cool, drizzle with melted semi-sweet chocolate and add candy sprinkles (if desired).

 We may earn a commission when you use one of our links to make a purchase.

 Ricotta cheese makes these cookies light and tender with a cake-like consistency.
 You can make them with or without chopped pistachios and drizzled chocolate topping.
 These cookies are sometimes called cannoli cookies because they have similar ingredients shared with traditional cannoli.

 If you ever notice a distinct flavor in some Italian desserts that makes them extra-special, it's a good chance that they contain Fiori di Sicilia.
 It has a unique taste that elevates the flavor of baked goods and desserts.